-Connect: Connect parents and caregivers of individuals with special needs in Hong Kong.
+Connect: Connect parents and caregivers of individuals with special needs and disabilities in Hong Kong.

-Support: Be a diverse self-sustaining Hong Kong organisation that supports parents and caregivers involved with special needs.
+Support: Be a diverse self-sustaining Hong Kong organisation that supports parents and caregivers of individuals with special needs and disabilities .

-Empower: Empower parents and caregivers to become advocates for their children and the Hong Kong special needs community.
+Empower: Empower parents and caregivers to become advocates for their children and the Hong Kong special needs and disability community.

 Share: Provide a platform for parents and caregivers to access and share information related to special needs; for example in areas such as education, employment, health, services and therapy.

 Google Group, Facebook Group and Website